Table Of Contents

 getOriginPathAndFile(originPath=None)

-Attempts to determine the path of the script that created this data file and returns both the path to that script and it’s contents.
+Attempts to determine the path of the script that created this data file and returns both the path to that script and its contents.
 Useful to store the entire experiment with the data.

 If originPath is provided (e.g. from Builder) then this is used otherwise the calling script is the originPath (fine from a standard python script).